dkrivoruchko/ScreenStream/README.md

 ### Known problems

-1. On some devices, system returns image in unknown format.
-Mostly on devices with no official Android 5.0 or above.
-Possible Android bug.
-App will show an error message.
-No solution available.
-2. On some devices no notification icon showing but notification is present.
+1. On some devices no notification icon showing but notification is present.
 Android bug: 213309.

 ### Screenshots